MrFunEGUY/More-Authorities/SteamDesc.md

 - This authority is the one most likely to not play well with some mods, but seeing as how I play with around 180 mods, I'm doing my best to make patches that work for the biggest mods.
 This mod is easy to patch for though, so please ask me if you need a patch for a specific mod.
 I will likely be able to provide it.

-- For ethics, you must be some form of competitive, no form of egalitarian/libertarian, and not a gestalt consciousness.
+- For ethics, you must not be egalitarian, and not a gestalt consciousness.
 If you have ECA and the patch installed, you need to be some form of authoritarian and some form of competitive.

 [hr][/hr]